 Annual Fitness to Practise report

 The GCC has published its latest annual fitness to practise report.
-You can read the full report here.
+You can read the full report on their website here.

 General Dental Council